 The following are significant mental health rights:

 Accessible and Affordable Health Care.
 The government or state is obligated to provide its citizen health care services that are accessible, affordable, safe, and quality efficient.
 No one is deprived of this despite their race, creed, religion, status, location, medical diagnosis and degree of severity.
 Health is a basic human right; therefore, it is just proper that everyone should have the capacity to take care of their physical and mental health according to their own needs.
+“Mental health struggles are real.
+They can be painful.
+You may feel alone.
+In some of the darkest times, you may feel like something is “wrong” with you to the core. ” Erica Thompson, LMFT, LPCC said.

 Community Living, Right to Family of their own, and Practice Other Duties.
 Gone are the days that mentally ill persons are isolated or excluded from the community.
 Back then, they are imprisoned, placed in asylums and left there to die with no form of social activities.
 Some mental institutions are strategically located far from human contact, and no visitors were allowed.
 With the new law, constant and effective communication, and allowing them to practice their duties and obligations as a citizen and as a person, it is expected that recovery rates of persons with mental illness are higher and possible.
 As such, they are not being restricted to travel, marry, have children and raise a family of their own with appropriate support, practice their political, cultural, and spiritual duties.